jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 **RR:** You ran a very popular record store in the 90s.
 What was the dance scene like back then in Grenoble?

 **Kiko:** I opened the record store in 1994, and thanks to this shop, I met The Hacker, [Miss Kittin](https://www.facebook.com/misskittin/) and [Oxia](https://www.facebook.com/OXIA.official/), who are all from Grenoble.
 It’s with Oxia that we set up our first record label Ozone in 1995.
 Later we created the goodlife label in 1997 with The Hacker.
-Then finally we created our group [Phunky Data ](https://www.facebook.com/phunkydatamusic)(Oxia and I) in 1998.

 **RR:** You've dabbled in multiple genres from new wave to techno and electro to italo disco.
 What made you experiment with so many different styles?